jonathanvanschenck/transformer3d/README.md

 As a final note, the `net.get_affine` method will only work if all the internal transformations between the two coordinate systems are Euclidean-type.
 If any non-Euclidean transformations are present in the chain between the two endpoints, the method will throw an error.
-This is because generic transformation objects are not garenteed to have an effect affine transformation equivalent (e.g. the `transform.PinholeCameraTransform` is distinctly *not* affine in nature, since disparity and distance are inversely related to one another).
+This is because generic transformation objects are not guaranteed to have an effect affine transformation equivalent (e.g. the `transform.PinholeCameraTransform` is distinctly *not* affine in nature, since disparity and distance are inversely related to one another).

 ### Pinhole Camera Transformations